Ted Bundy: Childhood

-Bundy was born Theodore Robert Cowell on November 24, 1946, to Eleanor Louise Cowell at the Elizabeth Lund Home for Unwed Mothers in Burlington, Vermont.
+Ted Bundy was born Theodore Robert Cowell on November 24, 1946, to Eleanor Louise Cowell at the Elizabeth Lund Home for Unwed Mothers in Burlington, Vermont.
 His biological father's identity has never been confirmed; his original birth certificate apparently assigns paternity to a salesman and United States Air Force veteran named Lloyd Marshall, though a copy of it listed his father as unknown.
-Louise claimed she met a war veteran named Jack Worthington, who abandoned her soon after she became pregnant.
+Louise claimed she had met a war veteran named Jack Worthington, who abandoned her after she became pregnant.
+Louise's younger sister Audrey described Worthington as someone who appeared to be a "nice reputable person" but who refused to pay child support.
 Census records reveal that several men by the name of John Worthington and Lloyd Marshall lived near Louise when Bundy was conceived.
 Some family members expressed suspicions that Bundy was sired by Louise's own father, Samuel Cowell.
-However, in the 2020 documentary film Crazy, Not Insane, psychiatrist Dorothy Otnow Lewis claimed she received a sample of Bundy's blood and that a DNA test had confirmed that he was not the product of incest.
+In the documentary film Crazy, Not Insane (2020), psychiatrist Dorothy Otnow Lewis claimed she received a sample of Bundy's blood and that a DNA test had confirmed that he was not the product of incest.

 For the first three years of his life, Bundy lived in the Roxborough neighborhood of Philadelphia with his maternal grandparents, Samuel Knecht Cowell (1898–1983) and Eleanor Miriam Longstreet (1895–1971).
-The couple raised him as their son to avoid the social stigma that accompanied childbirth outside of wedlock at that time.
-Family, friends and even young Bundy were told that his grandparents were his parents and that his mother was his older sister.
-Bundy eventually discovered the truth, although his recollections of the circumstances varied; he told a girlfriend that a cousin showed him a copy of his birth certificate after calling him a "bastard", but he told biographers Stephen Michaud and Hugh Aynesworth that he had found the certificate himself.
+The couple raised him as their son to avoid the social stigma that accompanied childbirth outside of wedlock at the time.
+Family, friends and young Bundy were told that his grandparents were his parents and that his mother was his older sister.
+Bundy eventually discovered the truth.
+Accounts of the circumstances varied; he told a girlfriend that a cousin showed him a copy of his birth certificate after calling him a "bastard", but later told biographers Stephen Michaud and Hugh Aynesworth that he had found the certificate himself.
+Psychologist Al Carlisle said that Bundy found his birth certificate at age 14.
 Biographer and true crime writer Ann Rule, who knew Bundy personally, wrote that he did not find out about his true parentage until 1969, when he located his original birth record in Vermont.
 Bundy expressed a lifelong resentment toward his mother for never telling him about his real father, and for leaving him to discover the truth about his paternity for himself.